 What went wrong?
 Omega-6 to Omega-3 ratio and disease

 Researchers note that over the last century intakes of omega-6 fatty acids in Western diets have dramatically increased, while omega-3 intake have fallen.
 This imbalance can set the stage for a number of health problems like cardiovascular disease, cancer, depression, diabetes, and Alzheimers’ disease.
 Consumers can reverse this trend by eating more Omega-3 rich foods and cutting down the Omega-6 rich foods.
 This way people can reduce or eliminate probable risk factors for a wide range of developmental and chronic health problems (source).
-A study from earlier this year in Germany identified the much higher omega-3 fatty acid content in raw milk played a key role in enabling the body to create chemicals that reduce harmful inflammation (source).

 Dr. Ton Baars: What is the healthiest milk?

 The video below is a must see.
 Dutch research scientist Dr. Ton Baars is highly credentialed and explains the difference between milk from a cow eating green, growing grass and milk from a cow fed maize/corn.
 (Remember, corn is an omega-6 dominant food.)
 According to Dr. Baars you can ruin the fat quality of your milk within a week by taking cows that were on pasture and changing their diet to include corn.
 There is an impact on the quality of the milk fat.
 He notes that many dairy farmers say grass has too much protein in it, which is why they give the cows both a pasture-based diet and corn, but in doing so the fat quality is ruined.